St1ko/hlb-chatbot/README.md

 To verify that everything is fine, open up your browser and navigate to: `http://yourdomain.com/.well-known/acme-challenge/some-string`
 Your browser should download your challenge file.
 If it’s not the case, take everything back from the start.
 Don’t touch your shell, restart from directory & file creation.

-Go back to your certbot session and continue by pressing enter.
+If the download worked, go back to your certbot session and continue by pressing enter.

 ### Add credentials to config.json